mfaks/Go-Bowling--Multiplayer/README.md

 # Go Bowling (Multiplayer)

 **PROBLEM STATEMENT:**
-You have just been tasked with writing the software for the local bowling alley.
+Write the software for the local bowling alley.
 You must simulate bowling with random numbers and make sure the software can keep score for a single player in a game.

-**GOALS:**

-• Practice good software engineering design principles:

-&nbsp;&nbsp;&nbsp;&nbsp;o Design the solution before writing the program

-&nbsp;&nbsp;&nbsp;&nbsp;o Develop test cases before writing the program

-• Review conditionals, loops, functions, and array

-• Practice dynamic memory usage with pointers

-• Use functions to modularize code to increase readability and reduce repeated code

 **BOWLING RULES:**

-• The game supports a single player (See Extra Credit for multi-player option).
+• The game supports a single or multi-player.

 • The game should prompt for user’s name and send a greeting message at the beginning of the game.